ENGR523/ENGR523.github.io/index.md

 * Systems designs / architectures

-A large portion of this class will focus on *designing* and *implimenting* software solutions for IoT-scale problems.
+A large portion of this class will focus on *designing* and *implimenting* software solutions for a specific IoT problem, accoustic event detection.
 Due to time constraints, we will be using standardized hardware.

 # Quick Links